mtngz/meep/README.md

 This project is a React PWA that uses the Google Calendar API.
 It fetches events so people can view a list of upcoming events and see data visualization charts about these events.

+### IMPORTANT NOTE: AWS Lambda Service discontinued.
-### The application is deployed here [https://mtngz.github.io/meep/](https://mtngz.github.io/meep/), but your email address must be added to a testing list to gain access.
+(The application is deployed here [https://mtngz.github.io/meep/](https://mtngz.github.io/meep/), but your email address must be added to a testing list to gain access.)

 ## Demo